 I wanted to put together some information for Seattle photographers about the ins and outs of obtaining a film permit for photography – and why and when you’ll need one.
-Whenever I am doing a commercial project, or have been hired by a client to produce a shoot, I will go through these steps to obtain a film permit.
+Whenever I am doing a commercial project, or have been hired by a client to produce a photoshoot, I will go through these steps to obtain a film permit.
 Working with the City of Seattle Film Office is super easy – and the staff is very friendly!
 When I first started out as a young photographer, I found this process to be super daunting, so I wanted to share how easy and inexpensive it is for you to get a permit for your next project!

 Why do I need a film permit?